EXYZED/AerodynamicalCollective/_posts/2019-06-01-formula-one-in-schools-aerodynamical-principles.md

 ## Tire wake

 Tire wake occurs when the moving air (also referenced as the freestream flow) collides with the opposing direction created by rotation.
+These rotating bodies can contribute to up to 40% of the total drag of the complete car, therefore, it can be concluded that the aerodynamic performance of a open-wheel racecar is largely affected by the wheels.

+With the exception of using smaller sized wheels, not much can be done to limit the wheel drag **directly**

-In vehicle aerodynamics, tire wake is a detrimental source of drag.
-Tire wake causes flow stagnation and separation to occur moderately early - these early occurrences will result in extended wake turbulence.
-A common way of decreasing this wake turbulence is to reduce the contact between freestream flow and the surface area of the wheel, although many regulations prohibit that from being done - there are artificial means that reduce air and wheel contact, for example:
+However, a common way of decreasing this wake turbulence is to reduce the contact between freestream flow and the surface area of the wheel, by changing the relative wing position and the wing endplate design to reduce wheel drag **indirectly** although many regulations prohibit that from being done - there are artificial means that reduce air and wheel contact, for example:

 ### Creating Aerodynamical Wheel-Wing Interactions